Employing and supporting LGBT workers

 - Look out for signs of problems or issues - identifying signs that staff are under stress and not happy at work can help you deal with problems at an early stage before they become more difficult to resolve or manage.
 As soon as you suspect bullying, harassment or discrimination in the workplace you should take action to deal with them.
 See dealing with bullying and harassment claims.

-- Outline your strategy - clearly set out how you are going to develop a more diverse workplace - eg through recruitment policies.
+- Outline your strategy - clearly set out how you are going to develop a more diverse workplace - eg by taking lawful positive action in recruitment.
 Identify how you are going to promote diversity in your workplace and how you are going to make all staff feel included.
 A simple plan of where you want to be and how you're going to get there will give you a clear understanding.
-See create and communicate your strategic narrative.
+See communicate your business strategy and gain employee buy in.

 - Develop an LGBT network - you could set up a network group specifically for LGBT employees.
 They can help advise you on things that work well for them in the workplace and areas that may need a new approach.
 You should also encourage staff who don't identify themselves as LGBT to support the LGBT network.
 These members of staff can work with the LGBT network to champion diversity in the workplace.
 The LGBT network can help implement diversity initiatives and build awareness - eg through talks and events.
 Staff can also show their visible support for their colleagues - eg with LGBT allies mugs or lanyards.